microsoft/onnxruntime/onnxruntime/python/tools/bert/README.md

 - **BertForQuestionAnswering** as in [transformers example](https://github.com/huggingface/transformers/blob/master/examples/run_squad.py) exported by PyTorch 1.2-1.4 using opset version 10 or 11.
 - **TFBertForSequenceClassification** as in [transformers example](https://github.com/huggingface/transformers/blob/master/examples/run_tf_glue.py) exported by keras2onnx installed from its master source.
 - **TFBertForQuestionAnswering** as in [transformers](https://github.com/huggingface/transformers/) exported by keras2onnx installed from its master source.
+- **GPT2Model** as in [transformers](https://github.com/huggingface/transformers/) exported by PyTorch 1.4 using opset version 10 or 11.

 If your model is not in the list, the optimized model might not work.
 You are welcome to update the scripts to support new models.